-- The network must exchange knowledge and experience in relation to a specific topic, issue or challenge shared by all the involved parties. - A detailed work schedule with clear aims and expected outcomes must be presented in the application. - The network activity must lead to new knowledge and ideas. - Priority is given to applications based on new constellations and partnerships in which different types of organisations and institutions in adult learning and education are represented.
+- The network must exchange knowledge and experience in relation to a specific topic, issue or challenge shared by all the involved organisations. - A detailed work schedule with clear aims and expected outcomes must be presented in the application. - The network activity must lead to new knowledge and ideas on the chosen theme or challenge. - Priority is given to applications based on new constellations and partnerships, in which different types of organisations and institutions in adult learning and education are represented.